CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## BGP Configuration

-### BGP IPv4 and EVPN Peetings Establishement
+### BGP IPv4 and EVPN Peerings Establishement

-In addition to the regular underaly IP connectivity based on eBGP, EVPN control-plane has to be set to advertise layer 2 subnets over the layer 3 fabric.
+In addition to the regular underlay IP connectivity based on eBGP, EVPN control-plane has to be set to advertise layer 2 subnets over the layer 3 fabric.
 For that, BGP-EVPN nieghbors set by activating the IPv4 neighbors in EVPN address-family

 {{< tabs "101ad3d ">}}
 {{< tab "NCLU Commands ">}}